JorjaFox/website/content/_posts-old-blog/2019-08-07-paws-35th-anniversary.md

     - PAWS
 ---

-<p>Founded in 1984, the Performing Animal Welfare Society (PAWS) rescues, advocates, and provides humane sanctuary for captive wild animals.
-Jorja filmed a video for their 35th anniversary.</p>
+Founded in 1984, the Performing Animal Welfare Society (PAWS) rescues, advocates, and provides humane sanctuary for captive wild animals.
+Jorja filmed a video for their 35th anniversary.

 <figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter"><div class="wp-block-embed__wrapper">
 https://twitter.com/pawsark2000/status/1123289292971827200?s=21
 </div></figure>

-<p>Their anniversary celebration will be November 9th, 2019, in Orange County California, and will be open to the public.</p>
+Their anniversary celebration will be November 9th, 2019, in Orange County California, and will be open to the public.

-<p>Keep tabs on their <a href="http://www.pawsweb.org/calendar_of_events.html">Calendar of Events</a>.</p>
+Keep tabs on their <a href="http://www.pawsweb.org/calendar_of_events.html">Calendar of Events</a>.